dgraph-io/dgraph/wiki/content/graphql/admin/index.md

 * Querying the `/admin` endpoint for `getGQLSchema` returns `"getGQLSchema": null`.
 * Querying the `/admin` endpoint for `health` lets you know that no schema has been added.

-## Adding a Schema
+## Modifying a Schema

-There are two ways you can add a schema:
+There are two ways you can modify a GraphQL schema:
 - Using `/admin/schema`
 - Using the `updateGQLSchema` mutation on `/admin`